mtho-ngoza/mzansigig/README.md

 - [ ] **Skills certification partnerships** with formal education institutions

 ## 🔧 Known Issues

-### Critical (Fix Before Go Live)
-- **🚨 Duplicate applications**: Users can submit multiple applications to the same gig.
-Need to add validation to prevent duplicate applications from the same user.

 ### Non-Critical (Can be addressed post-launch)
 - Warning about Next.js SWC dependencies (cosmetic, doesn't affect functionality)